-Sarah Clark has been part of the University of Manitoba Libraries since 2012.
-She is the Learning & Instruction Support Librarian, and has previously worked as the Liaison for the Faculty of Kinesiology and Recreation Management and Department of Women's and Gender Studies.
-Her current research involves integrating scaffolded assignments at both the course and curriculum levels and exploring librarians’ roles in the delivery of academic integrity instruction.
+Sarah Clark is the Learning & Instruction Support Librarian and has been part of the University of Manitoba Libraries since 2012.
+Her previous roles include Liaison for the Faculty of Kinesiology and Recreation Management and Department of Women's and Gender Studies.
+Sarah's current research involves integrating scaffolded assignments at both the course and curriculum levels and exploring librarians’ roles in the delivery of academic integrity instruction.

 Albrecht, V., Clark, S., & Winkler, J. (2020, January).
 Sweet dreams?
 Librarians' role in academic integrity.
 Presented at the Ontario Library Association Super Conference, Toronto, ON.

 Clark, S., & Taylor, D. (2019, April).
 Holistic scaffolding and the pedagogy of charity.
 Presented at the Librarians' Information Literacy Annual Conference, Nottingham, England.

 Clark, S. (2019, April).
 Promoting gradual skill development for undergraduate students: Faculty workshops for scaffolded instruction.
 Presented at the Librarians' Information Literacy Annual Conference, Nottingham, England.

 Clark, S. (2018).
 The multimedia one-shot: Integrating visual resources and video creation software into information literacy instruction.
 In C. Ippoliti (Ed.), The savvy academic librarian's guide to technological innovation: Moving beyond the wow factor.
 Lanham, ML: Rowman & Littlefield.

 Clark, S. (2018, May).
 Scaffolding in information literacy and writing: A collaborative approach to assignment design.
 Paper presented at the LOEX Annual Conference, Houston, TX.